-It’s tough enough to get a visitor to your site, so having them leave because your website didn’t look very user-friendly on a mobile device is a really big problem.
+It’s no surprise that having a mobile responsive website is more important than ever.
+In the last quarter of 2022, nearly 60% of worldwide website traffic came from mobile devices*.
+With more competition online, it’s tough enough to get a visitor to your site, so having them leave because your website didn’t look very user-friendly on a mobile device is a really big problem.

-So knowing how to create a mobile responsive website is actually quite critical to your success.
+So knowing how to create a mobile responsive website is actually critical to your success.

-In this article, we’ll explore what exactly is a mobile responsive website (in simple, non-geek terms) and one of the easiest and fastest way to creating one – using a responsive website builder, such as Squarespace, Weebly or 1&1.
+In this article, we’ll explore what exactly is a mobile responsive website (in simple, non-geek terms) and one of the easiest and fastest way to creating one – using a responsive website builder, such as Wix, Squarespace, or Webflow.

 In simple, non-techie terms, a mobile responsive website is a website that detects what device your visitor is using (a smartphone, a tablet, or a desktop computer), and automatically adjusts the layout of your website to conform to the size of the device that’s being used.